digital-analysis-co/digital-analysis-co/docs/blog/posts/google_analytics_not_set_landing_pages.md

 ![Google Analytics Landing Page Not Set](../images/google_analytics_not_set_landing_pages/ga4_user_explorer_custom_event_before_page_view_causes_not_set.png)

 This was the same for all users in the segment.
 I've disguised the name of the culprit event here but it was a custom event configured to fire before `page_view` that was causing this to happen.

+In order to initiate a session with correct session scoped variables such as landing page, make sure that the `page_view` is the first event to fire.